 Fifty seems to be the magic number for a call to action.
 At 50, the changes in body composition, metabolism, resilience and overall health that started in your 30s seem to really pick up speed.
 But life after 50 isn't "all downhill from here."
 In fact, it can be the perfect time to implement healthy changes.

-High-intensity interval training (HIIT) may seem like a young person's workout, but as with starting any exercise program, it's never too late to start.
-In fact, another August 2019 study published in Frontiers in Physiology found that non-athletes over 50 who started an intense endurance program had similar body compositions to athletes of the same age who'd been training for much longer.
+High-intensity interval training (HIIT) may seem like a young person's workout, but as with any exercise program, it's never too late to start.
+In fact, an October 2019 study in Applied Physiology, Nutrition and Metabolism found that high-intensity exercises can boost memory performance in adults over 60 even more than moderate steady-state workouts.

 Do: Three to five minutes of easy cardio and dynamic stretching.
 Do 30 seconds of each of these exercises.